 The pop-up licence is aimed at supporting established industry, entrepreneurs, creatives and other businesses to operate small-scale pop-up bars and events, such as pop-up bars and restaurants, art shows, live performances.
 The pop-up licence is also available to NSW licensed producers to provide tastings and sell take-away liquor at pop-up promotional events.

-These types of low-risk licensed activities can enliven key areas by attracting visitors to under-utilised areas and providing unique or out of the ordinary experiences.
+These types of low-risk licensed activities can enliven key areas by attracting visitors to under-utilised areas and providing experiences that are unique in local communities or across NSW, or out of the ordinary.

 Your application can take longer to review if we don’t have all the details we need to assess it.
 We will come back to you to obtain the missing information to progress your application.
 You can help us speed up the process by:

 The information below will help you to prepare your application and gather all the necessary supporting materials for your licence.

 A pop-up bar is a bar operation where the sale/supply of liquor by retail for consumption on the premises is the primary activity.